Unforgiven6/SHA-256/README.md

 # SHA-256
-**Secure Hash Algorithm 256-bit**: A cryptographic method of converting input data of any kind and size, into a string of fixed number of characters.
+**Secure Hash Algorithm 256-bit**: A cryptographic method of converting input data of any kind and size, into a string of fixed number of characters (256 bits).
 Allowed input data range: 2<sup>64</sup> bits.

 The data process of SHA-256 is shown below:
 ![image](https://github.com/user-attachments/assets/3f5fe919-3d61-4bf1-a9c8-c53eeae42bc2)